 \subsection{Efficiency Curve Evaluation}

 Turbines are a vital component for hydropower plants, they are responsible for conversion of the kinetic energy into mechanical energy that in turn rotates the generators to produce electricity.
 Lack of proper estimation of turbine efficiency often leads to underestimating or overestimating the annual energy production capacity \cite{BelgiumHydro}.
-In most scenarios efficiency is considered as a static number and leads erroneous estimates.
-Efficiency is a function of flow, it varies with the flow rate through a turbine, a representative efficiency curve for different turbines has been discussed in \cite{Britishhydro}.
-Data driven methods have been utilized to approximate efficiency curves for different plants, however availability of granular data for different plants is difficult.
-A generic approach cannot be utilized to estimate the efficiency curve for another plant.
+In most scenarios efficiency is considered as a static number and leads to erroneous estimates.
+Efficiency is a function of flow and varies with the flow rate through a turbine, a representative efficiency curve for different turbines has been discussed in \cite{Britishhydro}.
+Data-driven methods have been utilized to approximate efficiency curves for different plants; however, availability of granular data for different plants is difficult.
+A generic approach cannot be used to estimate the efficiency curve for another plant.

-It is preferred to operate hydropower turbines around 90\% efficiency range to minimize the effect of stress on the operating turbines.
-Several strategies involving addition of battery energy storage to reduce such scenarios have been discussed in \cite{BHATTI2023120894}, however the gap of estimating hydropower efficiency for particular flow regions do exist that are essential to compute the power dispatch conditions.
+It is preferred to operate hydropower turbines around the 90\% efficiency range to minimize the effect of stress on the operating turbines.
+Several strategies involving addition of battery energy storage to reduce such scenarios have been discussed in \cite{BHATTI2023120894}; however, the gap of estimating hydropower efficiency for particular flow regions does exist and are essential to compute the power dispatch conditions.

 To estimate efficiency curves for different turbines and different head conditions we utilized an open-source tool called HydroGenerate \cite{Bhaskar_hydrogenerate}.
-It is a web-based tool that estimates the power generation of a powered or non-powered dam through some simple inputs.
+It is a web-based tool that estimates the power generation of a powered or nonpowered dam through some simple inputs.
 It offers a wide selection of turbine types for selection.
 The detailed equations essential to calculate the efficiency curve has been discussed in \cite{mitra2020development}.
-An example use of the tool determining efficiency points for different relative flows of various turbines have been shown in Fig. \ref{fig:hydrogenerate_ex}.
-For this analysis head was considered constant, however in reality head varies with season, flow conditions and several other factors.
-With variation of head the operating efficiency points vary that would result in inaccurate estimates of power dispatch.
+An example use of the tool determining efficiency points for different relative flows of various turbines is shown in Fig. \ref{fig:hydrogenerate_ex}.
+For this analysis head was considered constant; however, in reality head varies with season, flow conditions, and several other factors.
+With variation of head, the operating efficiency points vary that would result in inaccurate estimates of power dispatch.